53 Important Bible Verses About Evangelism

 Son of man, I have made thee a watchman unto the house of Israel: therefore hear the word at my mouth, and give them warning from me.
 When I say unto the wicked, Thou shalt surely die; and thou givest him not warning, nor speakest to warn the wicked from his wicked way, to save his life; the same wicked man shall die in his iniquity; but his blood will I require at thine hand.
 Yet if thou warn the wicked, and he turn not from his wickedness, nor from his wicked way, he shall die in his iniquity; but thou hast delivered thy soul.

-In this Scripture, God tasks prophet Ezekiel to be a 'watchman' for Judah.
+In this Scripture, God tasks prophet Ezekiel to be a "watchman" for Judah.
 By doing so, he would communicate God's words and warnings without fail.
 The severity of the task is made known to him when God points out that by failing to share His warnings for Judah's wickedness, he would also share in the aftermath.
+This passage underscores the urgent responsibility we carry as believers to warn others.

 7. Ezekiel 38:23 KJV